-2. Make certain the Blade Lever is in the "OFF" position.
+2. Make certain the Blade Lever is in the "Off" position.
 See Figure 2.4.

 - 3. Press Clutch/Brake Pedal all the way down and hold while starting engine.
 See Figure 2.5. - 4.
 Open vent on fuel filler cap by turning counterclockwise.
 IMPORTANT: Failure to open vent on the fuel filler cap can cause engine to stall.
 See Figure 2.6. - 5.
-Move engine speed control to the choke position to start a cold engine.
+Move engine speed control to the "FAST" position and pull choke "OUT" to start a cold engine.
 See Figure 2.7. - 6.
 Turn key to the "START" position until engine starts.
 See Figure 2.7.
 NOTE: If after 5 seconds of cranking the engine and it does not start, release the key, make sure the Clutch/Brake Pedal is fully depressed and attempt starting again after waiting for approximately 20 seconds. - 7.
-After engine starts, move engine speed control to the "FAST" position, allow a brief warm-up until engine runs smooth.
+After engine starts, push "IN" choke and move engine speed control to the "FAST" position, allow a brief warm-up until engine runs smooth.